brndnmtthws/dryoc/README.md

 Not all features from libsodium are implemented here, such as advanced "under the hood" features of libsodium.
 For those specific features, it's recommended you rely on other crates directly.

-This project prefers to rely on existing well-known implementations of cryptographic functions where possible, rather than succumbing to NIH syndrome.
-This library leverages existing vetted projects in the Rust ecosystem to provide high quality and easy to use cryptography.

 Additionally, this crate provides exceptionally safe cryptography thanks to Rust's safety features.
 The Rustaceous API is designed designed to make it